-87. Procedure
+91. Procedure

-- 1) A Notice of Motion must be in writing, signed by the Councillor (including by electronic means) and be given to the Chief Executive Officer no later than 12 noon ten business days before the Meeting at which it is intended to be considered to ensure its inclusion in the agenda. - The Chief Executive Officer must inform Councillors about any legal and/or cost implications of any proposed Notice of Motion.
-The Chief Executive Officer may suggest revised wording to the draft Notice of Motion to facilitate compliance with the requirements for Notices of Motion under these Governance Rules. - 3) A Notice of Motion must relate to the objectives, role and functions of Council as outlined in the Act. - 4) A Notice of Motion must call for a Council report if the Notice of Motion proposes any action that: - impacts the levels of Council services; - proposes to establish, amend or extend Council policy; - commits Council to significant expenditure not included in the adopted budget; - proposes to impact the rights of any person who has not had the opportunity to contribute their views; - commits Council to any contractual arrangement; or - concerns any litigation in respect of which Council is a party.
+1) A Notice of Motion must be in writing, signed by the Councillor (including by electronic means) and be accompanied by a preamble setting out the rationale for or intended outcomes from the Notice of Motion and any associated commitment it would likely place upon Council, and be given to the Chief Executive Officer by no later than 12:00 noon 10 days before the meeting at which it is intended to be considered to ensure its inclusion in the agenda.

+- 2) The Chief Executive Officer must inform Councillors about any legal and/or cost implications of any proposed Notice of Motion.
+The Chief Executive Officer may suggest revised wording to the draft Notice of Motion to facilitate compliance with the requirements for Notices of Motion under these Governance Rules. - A Notice of Motion must relate to the objectives, role and functions of Council as outlined in the Act. - 4) A Notice of Motion must call for a Council report if the Notice of Motion proposes any action that: - impacts the levels of Council services; - proposes to establish, amend or extend Council policy; - commits Council to significant expenditure not included in the adopted budget; - proposes to impact the rights of any person who has not had the opportunity to contribute their views; - commits Council to any contractual arrangement; or - concerns any litigation in respect of which Council is a party.

-88. Rejection of a vague notice
+92. Rejection of a vague notice